satya1657/Educational-Institute-Database-management-Project/README.md

    Front: This is a java class in this project where main function is present.
 I given its name Front because it is face of my project or  leading page.
 When you run it, it will give you a window, In this window you can login as a student or as a faculty etc.

+   If you are not a student you have to signup before login, you can sign up by clicking on the button named "here" in right hand upper corner.

+	CASE 1:  Login (with studentID and JEE roll number) as a student You will go into student home.
+          Student can look at courses given to him.
+(Read Only can not change) Student can access Bus Schedule.(Read Only can not change) Student Can access his result.(Read Only can not change) Student can access There Academic time table.(Read Only can not change)

+	CASE 2: login as Admin(with username, password and usertype) Admin can Access any thing

+	CASE 3 :   login as Faculty (with username, password and usertype) Faculty will update marks and attendance of the class which is taught by him.

+	CASE 4: Login as Course Manager
+        Course Manager will update all course details, course enrollment of students, courses assign to faculty, faculty details.

+	CASE 5: login as office Employee
+          Office Employ will register all the employee of the institute.

+	CASE 6 : LOGIN as admission section
+            Student registration will done here.

+	CASE 7: login as hostel manager
+           Hostel manger will update information of students living in hostel.

+	CASE 8: LOGIN as Bus manager
+           Bus Manager will update the bus schedule